uutzinger/SEA2024/README.md

 - BOSS Laser 2436 or similar.

 ### Staff Preparation
-- Staff needs to make one of the dice themselves before attempting it.
+- Staff needs to make one of the dice themselves before attempting to held the lab it.
 - Computers need to have Inkscape and optionally the laserworks software installed.
 - There likely is enough scrap MDF around, but one should check and adjust maximum size of the dice accordingly.